d2207197/confect/README.rst

 usually load configuration file right after the statement of creating the ``Conf`` object.

-The code in the section `Initialize Conf object`_ is a simple example that loads only through module importing.
+The code in the section `Conf Object`_ is a simple example that loads only through module importing.
 Here's an much more complex example that demostrates how to dynamically select and load configurations.

 .. code:: python